'LPBW' Audrey Roloff Tells Her Fans About Her Recent Traffic Citation

-Audrey and Jeremy Roloff have left the TLC show Little People Big World, but that doesn’t mean that they are staying out of the news.
+Audrey and Jeremy Roloff have left the TLC show Little People, Big World, but that doesn’t mean that they are staying out of the news.
 Audrey Roloff was just pulled over by police near her home in Oregon for the fourth time, this time for distracted driving while using her cell phone.
 Her infant daughter luckily was not in the car, but in Oregon, like many states, you can only use hands-free devices while a car is moving.

 “She was issued a citation.
 It’s illegal to operate a motor vehicle while using your mobile electronic device.”